Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 sudo passwd alxndr
 ```

-The message:
+### Verification

+The following message confirmed that the password was updated successfully:

 ```text
 passwd: password updated successfully
 ```

-confirmed that the password was changed successfully.

-### Password Test

-I tested the password by switching to the user account:
+I also tested the password by switching to the user account:

 ```bash
 su - alxndr